-- sessions will be explained to parents when the support starts.
-All interventions will be reviewed half-termly. - The Birley Academy has a very proactive approach to adaptation, committed to a high level of training and support for teachers to enable them to deliver a broad and balanced curriculum, which allows all learners to progress and succeed.
+- · Whole school provision maps through our academy adapted support plans - Termly reviews of these plans - Extended Support Plan for those students who may need further interventions via outside agencies or the local authority - Those students with an EHCP to have annual reviews, these are to include both the parent and student - The Birley Academy has a very proactive approach to adaptation, committed to a high level of training and support for teachers to enable them to deliver a broad and balanced curriculum, which allows all learners to progress and succeed.
 There is a particular focus on teaching and learning with regards to learners with Autism, ADHD, Cognition and Learning needs and SEMH.